task

 • Task — (t[.a]sk), n.
 [OE. taske, OF. tasque, F. t[^a]che, for tasche, LL. tasca, taxa, fr.
 L. taxare to rate, appraise, estimate.
 See {Tax}, n. & v.]
 1. Labor or study imposed by another, often in a definite quantity or amount.
 [1913 Webster] Ma task of … The Collaborative International Dictionary of English

-• task — /task / (say tahsk) noun 1. a definite piece of work assigned or falling to a person; a duty.
+• task — taskless, adj. /task, tahsk/, n.
+1. a definite piece of work assigned to, falling to, or expected of a person; duty.
 2. any piece of work.
-3. a matter of considerable labour or difficulty.
-4. Obsolete a tax or impost. –verb (t) 5. to subject to severe or excessive… …
+3. a matter of considerable labor or difficulty.
+4. Obs. a tax or impost.
+5. take to task, to call to… … Universalium

 Share the article and excerpts